In most cases, bad breath comes from the mouth. Therefore, maintaining good oral hygiene is very important to prevent bad breath.

 - Use an interdental brush or dental floss to clean between the teeth, where the most bacteria hide.

-- Clean your tongue to remove bacteria from the tongue surface.
+- Use a tongue cleaner to remove bacteria from the tongue surface

 - Visit your dentist regularly for a check-up of your oral hygiene.